-Each E3000 Series gas chlorination system consists of the following:
+Each E4000 Series gas chlorination system consists of the following:

-1. The vacuum regulator(s) which mount on the chlorine cylinders.

-A flow meter with manual control valve that can be mounted on the regulator or on the wall.
-The ejector, with nozzle and diffuser, mounts directly to the pipe line, tank, wet well, or to a solution line.

-- 4. Standard accessories:

-- a.
-Appropriate polyethylene tubing for vacuum lines.

-- b.
-Ten lead gaskets for each vacuum regulator.

-- 5. Additional parts available from any plumbing supply, or can be ordered through Enchlor.

-- a.
-Pressure gauge.

-- b.
-Water shut off valve.
+- 1. The vacuum regulator(s) which mount on the chlorine cylinders. - 2.
+A wall mounted flow meter with manual control valve. - 3.
+The ejector, with nozzle and diffuser, mounts directly to the pipe line, tank, wet well, or to a solution line. - 4.
+Standard accessories: - a.
+Appropriate polyethylene tubing for vacuum lines. - b.
+Ten lead gaskets for each vacuum regulator. - 5.
+Additional parts available from any plumbing supply, or can be ordered through Enchlor. - a.
+Pressure gauge. - b.
+Water shut off valve. - c.

-- c.
 Y-type strainer.

-Gas Chlorination Systems Series E3000 Operation & Maintenance Manual
+Gas Chlorination Systems Series E4000 Operation & Maintenance Manual